paduagroup/tutorial-lmp/README.md

         git clone https://github.com/paduagroup/fftool
         git clone https://github.com/paduagroup/clanpol

-If cloning doens't work because of permissions, try to download directly from the GitHub page.
+If cloning doesn't work because of permissions, try to download a zip archive directly from the GitHub pages.

 You can check that `fftool` runs and **learn about its command-line options**: